AtomMaterialUI/material-theme-docs/docs/configuration/project-frame-settings.md

 Since the project name is already displayed on the title bar, it can be a little jarring to have it on both the title bar and the Project Frame, therefore this setting can be useful for limiting the information displayed on screen.

+### Show Project Icon

+As of 2021.2, a pretty unknown feature has been put up to the spotlight by JetBrains, which is the ability to [set an icon to projects](https://blog.jetbrains.com/idea/2021/06/intellij-idea-eap-5/#change_project_icons).
+This setting makes use of this feature to directly display the said icon to the Project Frame Toolbar.

+{% include figure.html content="/screens/projectIcons.png" caption="Project Icons" %}

+This can prove very useful when having multiple projects open at once.
+Moreover, it can be activated on a per-project basis as well!

+This feature is available since 6.7.0.

+**Note**: At that moment, only SVG icons are supported.
+{:class='card-panel warn'}

 ### Customize Text

 Another option, rather than hiding the Project Name, would be to actually replace it with a text of your choice.